 Ladies and gentlemen, I give you . . . the brick:

-Small commercial building (1920) at the corner of 5th Avenue and Allen Avenue in Fairmount.
+A corner of the Arts Fifth Avenue building (1920) at the corner of 5th Avenue and Allen Avenue in Fairmount.

 Commercial building (1909) of pasta pioneer Louis Bicocchi on Jennings Avenue.